IACS-cryo/Delineation-WG/D1/deliverable1.md

 | RGI 7.0                                                 |                         |                  | https://github.com/IACS-cryo/Delineation-WG/issues/29 |                 |
 | BedMachine                                              | @NSIDC_BedMachine_AQ_v3 | @morlighem_2019  | https://github.com/IACS-cryo/Delineation-WG/issues/28 |                 |

-# Discussion
+## Discussion

 The masks or boundaries themseleves are rarely the primary focus of the work (with the exception of RGI, @greene_2024, and a few others).
 For the remaining products that are not mask-producers but rather mask-users, the decision of which mask to begin with appears to be based on reasonabe and justifiable decisions, but those decisions may be based on ease-of-use, familirarity, use of local or national products, etc. and not with significant consideration of overlap (or not) with peripheral products such as RGI, or ease-of-comparison with final downstream products.

-## Greenland
+### Greenland

 Several Greenlandic products use the BedMachine mask (which is based on the GIMP mask) or the GIMP mask directly, which at its release may have been the most complete, accurate, and highest resolution mask.
-Hoewever, the GIMP mask is now based on a 10 year old paper (@howat_2014) and seven-year-old product (@howat_2017), and the mask itself uses data spanning 15 years, which is problematic considering the large annual changes in Greenland.
+However, the GIMP mask is now based on a 10 year old paper (@howat_2014) and seven-year-old product (@howat_2017), and the mask itself uses data spanning 15 years, which is problematic considering the large annual changes in Greenland.

 A detailed examination of seven Greenlandic products (BedMachine, PROMICE, MAR, RACMO, ESA CCI, GIMP, and RGI region 5) is shown below for four regions: Qaanaaq, Sisimiut, near the Geike Plateau, and the southern tip of Greenland.